We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 Frederiksstaden is home to renowned landmarks such as Frederik’s Church, also known as the Marble Church.
 Built in the mid-18th century, the church has a magnificent structure with a grand dome, an impressive marble facade, and a fascinating interior.

-You can enter the church for free but if you want to enjoy the panoramic view from the dome’s viewing platform, there’s an entrance of around 8 USD.
+You can enter the church for free but if you want to enjoy the panoramic view from the dome’s viewing platform, there’s an entrance of 50kr (8$).
 Note that the dome is only open every Saturday and Sunday at 1pm.
 For more information, visit the official website.

 Frederiks church with its marble walls and a massive copper green dome.